sigsep/open-unmix-demo-electron/README.md

 ## Usage

-Every time you open the demo player it will prompt for a config.json file.
-Note: to load a different file, just click on the logo in the upper left corner.
+Every time you open the demo player it will prompt for root folder.

-### Provide an example config file
+### Provide audio files

 Lets assume we a folder with subfolders for each audio tracks, separated into different sources: